MicBrain/Graph-API/README.md

 ### Full Documentation

    We devided this section into two subparts.
 In the first part we provide all methods provided by this API.
 For more information you can look at Graph.java file.
-In the second part we described all classes provided by this package that help users to implement important algorithms related to Graph Theory, such as [BFS] [BFSwebsite], [DFS] [DFSwebsite] and Shortest Path.
+In the second part we described all classes provided by this package that help users to implement important algorithms related to Graph Theory, such as [BFS] [BFSwebsite], [DFS] [DFSwebsite] and [Shortest Path] [Pathwebsite].

 ##### METHODS